DennisHable/event_driven_eshop/README.md

 ---

 ## Quick Start (Local Development)
-You can use a script `run.sh` in the root directory of the project.
+You can use the automated `run.sh` script in the root directory of the project.

 First, grant execution permissions to the script:
 ```bash